High-precision and low-depth quantum algorithm design for eigenstate problems: Materials and Methods

-The maximum resource appears in the case when $t_j = 0$, in which case we need to implement one controlled Trotter formula plus two controlled compensation terms specified by ${V_i}$.
+\textbf{Gate complexity for general cases} The maximum resource appears in the case of $t_j = 0$ in \autoref{fig:cartoon}(c), represented by the orange box.
+In this case we need to implement one controlled Trotter formula plus two controlled compensation terms specified by ${V_i}$.
 The minimum resource appears in the case when $t_j = t_j$, in which case we need to implement the Trotter formula plus two controlled compensation terms specified by ${V_i}$.
 This is because a controlled Trotter is more costly than a controlled compensation operation, as analysed in \autoref{prop:gate_cost_observ_dynamics}.
 The resources in other cases with $t_j < t_i$ will be between Case I and Case II.